Enable AI adoption without giving up controlEnable AI

 Practical answers for teams moving fast.

-It watches runtime actions.
-Prompts matter, but the security decision happens where an agent reads files, runs commands, calls MCP tools, drafts emails, or touches repos.
+It protects the moment an agent acts.
+Prompts matter, but adoption risk shows up when an agent reads files, runs commands, calls MCP tools, drafts emails, or touches repos.

 Can teams start in audit mode?+

 Yes.
-Run audit-only while you map agent behavior, then turn on enforcement by policy area, group, or integration.
+Map real agent behavior first, then turn on enforcement by policy area, group, repo, or integration as teams are ready.

 Which agents are first-class?+

-Claude Code, Codex, Gemini CLI, Cursor, Windsurf, GitHub Copilot, Claude Cowork, and MCP Gateway are the focus of this release.
+Claude Code, Claude Chat, Codex, Gemini CLI, Google Antigravity IDE, Cursor, Windsurf, GitHub Copilot, Claude Cowork, and MCP Gateway are the focus of this release.

 Does this replace EDR?+